una-tapa/LibertySessionDBTest/README.md

 ### About this repo

-This repository contains Docker file, which creates an image to test websphere-liberty SessionDB function.
+This repository contains a Docker file, which creates an image to test websphere-liberty SessionDB function.

 The application creates CDI @SessionScoped Bean that is set to the current timestamp.
 The session is configured with derby database.